 What will my health care provider (HCP) do?

 - Your health care provider (HCP) will take your temperature and ask you to tell him/her about your symptoms; how long you’ve had them and how bad they are.

 - Next, your HCP will ask you to open your mouth wide to look at your throat and also feel the lymph nodes (glands) in your neck.
-If your HCP thinks you might have tonsillitis, he/she will probably do a Rapid Strep Test.
-This involves having you open your mouth wide again while your HCP holds down your tongue with a flat wooden stick (called a tongue depressor) with one hand, and with the other hand he/she will take a cotton swab and gently (and quickly) wipe your tonsils and throat.
-It’s natural to gag when this test is done, but it’s over before you know it.
+If your HCP thinks you might have strep, they will probably do a Rapid Strep Test.
+This involves having you open your mouth wide again-while your HCP holds down your tongue with a flat wooden stick called a tongue depressor with one hand, they will take a cotton swab with the other hand and gently (and quickly) wipe your tonsils and throat.
+It’s natural to gag when this test is done but it’s over before you know it.

 - Lastly, your HCP will place the cotton swab in a special tube.
 It takes about 15 minutes to get the results.
 If the results are positive, you will be told that you have strep throat and you will receive a prescription for an antibiotic.
 If the Rapid Strep Test is negative, the sample will be sent to the lab for further testing.

 Treatment for tonsillitis depends on whether the infection is caused by group A strep bacteria or other bacteria, or a virus.

 If the infection is caused by group A strep bacteria: